KelvynLenis/KelvynLenis/README.md

 </p>

 # About me (￣ω￣;)
 I'm 20 years old student at Federal University of Paraíba(UFPB) in Brazil.
-I'm a member of a Network's Lab which is currently aiming Time sensitive Networks(TSN) Technologies.
+I'm a member of a Network's Lab which is currently doing researches on Time sensitive Networks(TSN) Technologies.
+I like to spend my free time studying web development and developing some projects.

 <img align="right" src="https://c.tenor.com/SJzW2_aoAmcAAAAC/will-smith-studying.gif" />